CyberUltron-Nikhil/Cyberultron-AI/WAF and Anomaly_detection LLD/Readme.md

 The API extracts the http_request field from the request body.

 Preprocessing and Tokenization module
-The HTTP request string is tokenized using the BERT tokenizer (bert-base-uncased), shared with ShieldNet.
+The HTTP request string is tokenized using the Isolation Forest, shared with ShieldNet.

-Anomaly Classifier (BERT Sequence Classifier)
+Anomaly Classifier
-A fine-tuned bert-base-uncased model (separate from ShieldNet’s model) classifies the request as "Anomalous" or "Normal".
+A fine-tuned bert-base-uncased model (separate from ShieldNet’s model) and Isolation Forest classifies the request as "Anomalous" or "Normal".
 The model outputs a probability score for the "Anomalous" class (e.g., 0.7 for "ERROR 404: PAGE NOT FOUND").

 Anomaly Detected?
-If the probability of "Anomalous" exceeds a threshold (e.g., 0.5), or if ShieldNet detected a suspicious pattern (shieldnet: 1), set pulsesense: -1 and proceed to rule generation.
+If the probability is "Anomalous"  or if ShieldNet detected a suspicious pattern (shieldnet: 1), set pulsesense: -1 and proceed to rule generation.
 If not, set pulsesense: 1.

 Anomaly Rule Generator